AkBKukU/parseArgs/README.md

 ```

 The `$verboseMode` variable is automatically created and since it was added to
-the command it is active and set to one.
+the command it is active and set to `"1"`.
 Since flags have a priority of 0 the
 `$verboseMode` variable is set before `changeInput` is called.

 Now let's add the final argument that removes numbers: